We are live on a couple of platforms, X, even on my YouTube, etc.

 I can make more clips for you.

-Doesn't have to be Bradley Martin, just using him as an example.
+It doesn't have to be Bradley Martin, just using him as an example.

 This is actually very important.

-Um you know, uh which you know, we're giving education and the racism after.
+Which, you know, we're giving education and the racism after.

-But um And then it uh if you just wanna if you don't want clients, if you just want to make money uh no clients not talking to anybody, you can just do a YouTube channel, get monetized on YouTube and make YouTube shorts and they'll pay you the uh monetization standards are really low, especially for f um shorts, like what's considered fair use.
+And then if you just want to, if you don't want clients, if you just want to make money, no clients, not talking to anybody, you can just do a YouTube channel, get monetized on YouTube, and make YouTube shorts.

 If you could just take a podcast clip, make a few cuts, add captions, add some music, and it's considered original content.

-Oh wow and it costs it cost me nothing.
+And it costs me nothing.

-I just need a laptop and a phone and no expenses, no overhead costs.
+I just need a laptop and a phone, and no expenses, no overhead costs.

-I'm getting five thousand dollars a month from my YouTube shorts.
+I'm getting $5,000 a month from my YouTube shorts.

-Now that being said, I had to make like two thousand clips before I was good enough to make four or five thousand dollars.
+Now, that being said, I had to make like 2,000 clips before I was good enough to make $4,000 or $5,000.

 So the barrier to entry is not as simple as you need a laptop and an iPhone.